Glavin001/atom-beautify/docs/options.md

 2. Go into *Packages* and search for "*Atom Beautify*" package.
 3. Find the option "*Show Loading View*" and change it to your desired configuration.

-## Language Options

-Supported options for each language.

----

 ####  [Executables](#executables)

 **Description**: